nareshr5/Food-ordering-app-using-react/README.md

   - asp.net demo and flow understand (done)
   - working on the requirements (done)
   - express router (working on it )
-  - initial setup for projects
+  - initial setup for projects (working on it )